 “It would seem that more than function itself, simplicity is the deciding factor in the aesthetic equation.
 One might call the process beauty through function and simplification.”

-Students in years 7,8 & 9 receive 2 periods of Technology a week.
-These include experiences in Food Technology, Graphics, Resistant Materials, Systems & Control (Electronics) and Textiles.
+Students in years 7,8 & 9 receive 1 period of Technology a week.
+These include experiences in Graphics, Resistant Materials, Systems & Control (Electronics) and Product Design.
 All projects have been designed with a particular focus on practical skills, sustainability and designing for the real world.
-An annual charge of £5 is requested at the start of Years 7-11 as a voluntary contribution towards the cost of materials required to deliver the quality products which are made by students in Key Stage 3 in the non-food areas.
-Food ingredients are supplied for the 7 practical sessions of Food Technology in Years 7 & 8.
-After developing a range of different skills in each project he will then choose which subject he wishes to take on to GCSE level at the end of year 9.
+An annual charge of £10 is requested at the start of Years 7-11 as a voluntary contribution towards the cost of materials required to deliver the quality products which are made by students in Key Stage 3.
+After developing a range of different skills in each project he will then choice of opting for GCSE Design & Technology at the end of year 9.

-In years 10 and 11 pupils receive 2 periods per week and work on a single project for the subject they chose at the end of Key Stage 3.
-In every project they are expected to produce a design project folio and practical element in addition to sitting a written exam.
-The areas of Design & Technology at Saint Bonaventure’s school are as follows:
+In year 10 learners will receive 5 hours of D&T during the 2 weeks and year 11 learners receive 5 periods every 2 weeks .
+In the GCSE course they are expected to produce a design project folio and practical element in addition to sitting a written exam.
+The area of Design & Technology at Saint Bonaventure’s school is as follows:

 Taught by specialist tutors, you will have access to fully equipped creative workshops including 3D (wood, metal, plastics) and CAD/CAM design facilities.

-There are currently seven members of staff working in the department and one dedicated technician.
-Each Key Stage has its own co-coordinators to support and monitor the students, separate to the Head of the Department.
+There are currently Three members of staff working in the department and two dedicated technician.

 The Arkwright Scholarships identify, inspire and nurture future leaders in Engineering, Computing and technical (as opposed to aesthetic) Design.
 By awarding Arkwright Engineering Scholarships, through a rigorous selection process, to high-calibre students in year 11.
 Their Engineering Scholarships support students through their A Levels and encourage students to pursue Engineering, Computing or technical Design at university or through a higher-level apprenticeship and to take up careers in the field.